jfacinelli/calculating-gods-number/README.md

 # Calculating Gods Number Using Spectral Graph Theory
 A final project on calculating God's number of a Rubik's cube using spectral graph theory

-The project is done using Maple to generate the Rubik's cube group, Cayley graphs, and adjacency matrices.
-Then using Matlab to calculate the eigenvalues of the graphs to determine information about the cube.
+The project is done using our Maple file labeled RubiksCube.maple to generate the Rubik's cube group, its Cayley graphs, and corresponding adjacency matrices.

+Then after converting the matrices to Matlab, we used our files largeMatrixMaker.m/smallMatrixMaker.m to calculate the eigenvalues of the graphs which allowed us to determine information about the Rubik's cube.

-Our final paper is also attached, it was written using LaTeX on Overleaf, the files for the paper attached as well.
+Our final paper is also attached.
+It was written using LaTeX on Overleaf, the files for the paper attached as well.